p2panda/handbook/README.md

 p2panda is a user-friendly peer-to-peer communications protocol for secure, energy-efficient, offline- and local-first web applications.
 We want this protocol to be a playful tool for people to hack, build, play, and experiment with.

-Messages in p2panda are signed, encrypted and published by clients using the [Bamboo](https://github.com/AljoschaMeyer/bamboo) append-only log data type which gets distributed over the network to other peers. p2panda allows for decentralised or federated network topologies or even hybrids of these and aims at running in web browsers without loosing its cryptographic features.
+Messages in p2panda are signed, encrypted and published by clients using the [Bamboo](https://github.com/AljoschaMeyer/bamboo) append-only log data type which gets distributed over the network to other peers. p2panda allows for decentralised and federated network topologies or even hybrids of these and aims at running in web browsers without loosing its cryptographic features.

 > **p2panda is currently very much in prototyping and specification phase, our milestones and progress can be seen below.
 If you're interested in any of these topics please get in touch!**

 ## Topics we're interested in

-* **Browser friendliness**: Lightweight clients that can easily be implemented for websites.
+* **Browser friendliness**: Lightweight clients that can easily be implemented as websites.
-* **Schemas**: Users suggest data schemas which can be installed on nodes, validating, storing and indexing the data for the network.
+* **Schemas**: User data is stored in published, versioned data schemas so data can be reliably accessed across services.
 * **Encryption**: Transport communication is end-to-end encrypted via SSB's Secret Handshake, data is encrypted for groups via the Messaging Layer Security (MLS) protocol.
-* **Integrity**: Data is signed and can only be created and updated by its original author.
+* **Integrity**: Authorship of all published data can be verified through signatures.
 * **Deletion**: Data can be deleted without loosing verifiability and log integrity.
 * **Decentralization**: Networks consist of both federated or decentralised nodes.
 * **Partial replication**: Nodes do not need to download the whole log to verify them.
-* **Low-power electronics**: A bunch of laptops or single board computers need less electricity than a server farm.
+* **Low-power electronics**: Useable on low power devices.
-* **Identities**: People manage one or many identities across devices.
+* **Identities**: A user account model that gives people options for managing one or multiple online identities across devices.
-* **Moderation**: Support hiding or removing content for users and groups.
+* **Moderation**: Decentralised content moderation for users and groups.
-* **Local- & offline first**: Communicate without the global internet.
+* **Local- & offline first**: Access to online services without reliable and performant internet infrastructure.
+Independence from the corporate cloud.
 * **Fork proof**: Automatic detection of accidentially or maliciously forked append-only logs.
 * **Energy efficiency**: Data- and energy-efficient storage and replication.
 * **Warmth**: Computers make it easy to get carried away by their rigidly structured ways.
 However, every computer also contains an undeniable spark of pure chaos.
 We want to capture that spark to ignite a campfire for you to gather around and get cosy.